 Part of the learning curve with Nikon 1 has been working with RAW files in post.
 To get the most out of them I apply OpticsPro 11 PRIME noise reduction to all of my images, regardless of the ISO at which they were captured.
 There is a difference between how the older Aptina sensor images respond in post than do those taken with the 20.8MP BSI sensor in the J5.
 As a result I have set up a number of custom presets in OpticsPro 11 that are camera and subject specific.
 To help address the limited dynamic range in my Nikon 1 RAW files I ‘double bump’ the highlights by adjusting them in both OpticsPro 11 and again in CS6.
 I’m often very aggressive with highlight and shadow sliders in CS6, far more than was the case with my D800 files.
 Working with Nikon 1 files is now a pretty simple process for me, with most RAW images taking no more than 3-4 minutes in post, which includes computer processing time.

 Nikon 1 has been the subject of countless rumors about its demise, such as the Nikon DL Series replacing it.
 So far the Nikon 1 system soldiers on.
 Whether the system will live on far into the future is anyone’s guess.
-Many camera brands, like Panasonic, Olympus and Pentax, could also be at risk as I pointed out in a recent article on my blog.
+Many camera brands, like Panasonic, Olympus and Pentax, could also be at risk.
 So, since I love shooting with Nikon 1 I have added some bodies and lenses to my kit to give my business a degree of ‘future proofing’.
 Even if Nikon 1 was cancelled tomorrow I would be able to keep on shooting with it for many years to come.
 One thing is certain…I’d be doing that with a smile on my face.

 All images in this article were captured hand-held in available light using Nikon 1 gear as noted in the EXIF data.
 To calculate the equivalent field-of-view in full frame terms multiply the focal lengths used by 2.7.
 All photographs were produced from RAW files using my standard process of OpticsPro 11, CS6 and the Nik Collection.